NCAS-CMS/cfa-conventions/source/cfa.md

 that instruction for each fragment.
 The order of elements is not significant.

-The definnition of a fragment alloweds for it to have no external files nor exist in the parent file.
-In this case a virtual fragment is assumed to exist that contains only missing values.
+The definition of a fragment allows for it to have no external files nor exist in the parent file.
+In this case a default virtual fragment is assumed to exist that contains only missing values.

 A variable referenced by the **`aggregated_data`** attribute must span the fragment dimensions in the same relative order as the aggregated